jboschuk/paperless-asn-qr-codes-rust/README.md

 ## Attribution

-This tool started as a Rust port of the Python tool by @entropia (paperless-asn-qr-codes)[https://github.com/entropia/paperless-asn-qr-codes], which in turn "is based upon a public domain label generation class from @timrprobocom https://gist.github.com/timrprobocom/3946aca8ab75df8267bbf892a427a1b7".
+This tool started as a Rust port of the Python tool by @entropia [paperless-asn-qr-codes](https://github.com/entropia/paperless-asn-qr-codes), which in turn "is based upon a public domain label generation class from @timrprobocom https://gist.github.com/timrprobocom/3946aca8ab75df8267bbf892a427a1b7".

 This tool includes the OpenSans Regular font from Google Fonts, desiged by Steve Matteson, which is licensed under the SIL Open Font License, Version 1.1.
-The full license statement can be found in [LICENSE.SIL.OpenFont].
+The full license statement can be found in [LICENSE.SIL.OpenFont](LICENSE.SIL.OpenFont).